Joystream/helpdesk/tokenomics/README.md

 Furthermore, suppose the user, after considering their skillset and rate of return, decided that the best option for them was to stake their remaining `1,000 tJOY` for the role of `Storage Provider`, and assume further that the payout for this role was `2 tJOY per 3600 blocks` (6 hours).

-Assuming again all else being equal, ie. the only token inflation on the network was the payout for *this* user, the payout stays the same, and our user performs their job satisfactory, they can expect to cash in `560 tJOY` every week.
+Assuming again all else being equal, i.e. the only token inflation on the network was the payout for *this* user, the payout stays the same, and our user performs their job satisfactory, they can expect to cash in `560 tJOY` every week.
 After the first week, the total issuance is now `10,060 tJOY`, and the fiat pool is now `$950 USD`.
 The user cash out their `560 tJOY`, and with a rate of `~0.094 tJOY/USD`, will receive `$52.9 USD` for their job.

-If the user had instead chosen to exchange all their `1,500tJOY` in the first place, the would have locked in a value of `$150 USD`.
+If the user had instead chosen to exchange all their `1,500tJOY` in the first place, they would have locked in a value of `$150 USD`.
 Their actual choice however, resulted in having cashed in a total of `$102.9 USD`, with another `1,000` tJOY worth `$94.4 USD` at the prevailing rates, for a total of `$197.3 USD`.

 In practice, the system will be far more complex than what is outlined above.
 For more precise calculations, please use [the spreadsheet](https://docs.google.com/spreadsheets/d/13Bf7VQ7-W4CEdTQ5LQQWWC7ef3qDU4qRKbnsYtgibGU/edit?usp=sharing).